-- (i) Students will learn digital design principles and practices and implement large-scale digital systems, which incorporate digital devices at all complexity levels. - (ii) Students will work in teams to design, simulate, and implement digital circuits using the state-of-the-art design entry package including schematic capture and VHDL. - (iii) Students will be introduced to modern programmable logic devices and will be introduced to the use of modern computer tools for digital design.
+- I. Students will learn digital design principles and practices and implement largescale digital systems, which incorporate digital devices at all complexity levels. - II.
+Students will utilize state-of-the-art design entry tools such as schematic capture and VHDL to design and implement their circuits in Field Programmable Gate Arrays. - III.
+Students will work in teams to design, simulate, and implement digital circuits.